gmzabos/sak/README.md

 # sak
-Swiss Army Knife - daily use tools
+Collection of scripts & tools for daily use